M64GitHub/zig64/README.md

 ## Example Code

-Below are practical examples to demonstrate using the zig64 emulator core effectively.
-Start with short snippets for specific tasks, followed by a complete example of manually programming and stepping through a routine.
+Below are practical examples to demonstrate using the zig64 emulator core.
+Starting with short snippets for specific tasks, followed by a complete example of manually programming and stepping through a routine.

 ### Single-Step CPU Execution
 ```zig